Tax for individuals in Argentina is assessable on a calendar-year basis.

 Individual PIT returns are not required to be filed for payment purposes by employees who have no sources of income other than payroll compensation, since the tax must be duly withheld at source by the employer.

-However, employees with annual gross compensation higher than ARS 1.5 million must file a PIT return for information purposes by 30 June of each year.
+However, employees with annual gross compensation higher than ARS 6.6 million (for FY 2022) must file a PIT return for information purposes by 30 June of each year.
 In addition, the company should prepare, by the end of April of the following year, an annual wage tax return reporting the annual compensation, deductions, and withholdings performed for each fiscal year, which is to be filed with the tax authorities.

-In addition, employees with annual gross compensation over ARS 1.5 million are also required to report their personal assets as of 31 December of the year (locally and abroad) in a separate information PIT return, which is also due on 30 June of each year.
+In addition, employees with annual gross compensation over ARS 6.6 million (for FY 2022) are also required to report their personal assets as of 31 December of the year (locally and abroad) in a separate information PIT return, which is also due on 30 June of each year.

 Resident and non-resident employees who receive taxable income other than employment income are required to file an annual Argentine PIT return for payment purposes in June of the following year.

 Self-employed workers (including members of boards of directors) must register with the tax authorities and file an annual PIT return in June of every year.
 In addition, they are required to make advance payments on account of their income tax liability of the current year based on their income tax liability of the prior fiscal year.

 Foreign beneficiaries have no filing obligations, since they are subject to income tax withholding at source by the local paying entity on a final and definite basis.

 Tax returns are filed electronically.
 It is required that the taxpayer applies personally for a special fiscal code (clave fiscal) to be able to access the tax authorities' website.